raymondbutcher/pretf/docs/tutorial/define-resources.md

 ## Translate HCL to Python

-Translating HCL code into Python `tf` objects is very simple.
-The signature for creating them is `tf(path, body)`.
-The values for `path` and `body` look very similar to the original HCL, only requiring slight adjustments to be valid Python syntax and match the `tf()` signature.
+Translating HCL code into Python block objects is very simple.
+They are constructed in the same way as the original HCL, only requiring slight adjustments to be valid Python syntax.

 The following HCL resource: